Night-Owl-Labs/Bee-Heard-Code-Memos/README.md

 ### Install SoX on Linux

-To install SoX on Linux, use your distribution's package manager.
+To install SoX on Linux, use your distribution's package manager (or Homebrew).
 For example, on Debian-based systems:
 ```sh
 sudo apt-get install sox
 ```

 ## Grant Microphone Access

-You'll need to ensure that VSCode has microphone access for the extension to work.
+* You'll need to ensure that VSCode has microphone access for the extension to work.
-When you run the extension, after installing SoX, you should get prompted for VSCode microphone access.
+* When you run the extension, after installing SoX, you should get prompted for VSCode microphone access.
-If you're not prompted, you might already have VSCode in your microphone permissions, in that case, you'll need to ensure its enabled:
+* If you're not prompted, you might already have VSCode in your microphone permissions, in that case, you'll need to ensure its enabled:

 ### Grant Microphone Access on macOS